StackVista/stackstate-docs/configure/propagation.md

 #### StateChangesRepository methods

-The `stateChangesRepository` methods listed below can **only be used in synchronous propagation functions**.
+The `stateChangesRepository` methods listed below are **only available in synchronous propagation functions**.

 - `stateChangesRepository.getPropagatedHealthStateCount(<set_of_elements>, <health_state>)` - Returns the number of elements in the set that have a certain health state, for example CRITICAL.
 - `stateChangesRepository.getHighestPropagatedHealthStateFromElements(<set_of_elements>)` - Returns the highest propagated health state based on the given set of elements.